Maxan268/Maxan268/README.md

 ---

-> *"Data is the new oil.
-It’s valuable, but if unrefined, it cannot really be used."* 🚀
+> *"“Data is a precious thing and will last longer than the systems themselves.” — Tim Berners-Lee, inventor of the World Wide Web.* 🚀
 ********